forio/contour/src/documentation/config/config.column.offset.md

 <% if(defaultValue !== "[object Object]") { %>*default: <%= defaultValue %>* <% }%>

-The horiztonal distance between the start of the xAxis and the first column in the column chart, in pixels.
+The horiztonal distance between the start of the range band and the start of the drawn column, in pixels.

 **Example:**